 - The format combines lecture, small group activities, guided practice, and frequency building exercises.

 The chosen workshop level (basic, intermediate, advanced) should inform your choice of target audience.
-Submissions with a target audience of undergraduates or parents are not appropriate.
+If submitting in the “intermediate” or “advanced” instruction level, please specify the necessary prerequisite skills and competencies the audience should have.
+Please be aware that submissions with a target audience of “parents” or “undergraduates” are not appropriate for CE.

 A presenting author (instructor) is required for every submission.
 Seven additional presenting authors may be added, for a total of eight presenting authors per workshop.
 A detailed explanation of all roles can be found here.